 Shoes shaped like your feet, or feet shaped like your shoes?

 Are your shoes shaped like your feet, or are your feet shaped like your shoes?
 When shoes first appeared tens of thousands of years ago, the purpose was clear cut: protect your feet.
 Somewhere along the line, cultures decided that there was a desired aesthetic for both shoes and feet, and suddenly that protective purpose started to become secondary.
 This is most obvious in Chinese foot-binding culture, but still persists today with high heels, pointed dress shoes, and even tapered sport shoes.
+As a leading chiropractor in Dee Why, I have seen a variety of modern cases.

 Feet; where the rubber meets the road.
 Your feet are extremely complex and well designed structures with huge roles as fine tuned sensors, shock absorbers, and powerful levers, tried and tested over millions of years of evolution.
 Each foot has 26 bones, 33 joints, and over 100 muscles.
 They’re made to move, and move a lot.